-Thi ee months ended June 30,
+Three Three months ended September 3

-2 2018 2018 2017
+2 2018 2017

 Gulf Coast terminals \$ \$

-Midwest terminals and pipeline system 433 433
+Midwest terminals and pipeline system 453 433

-Brownsville terminals 361 1,363
+Brownsville terminals 321 658

 River terminals

 Southeast terminals

 West Coast terminals

-Pipeline transportation fees \$ 794 \$ 1,796
+Pipeline transportation fees \$ 774 \$ 1,091

 The decrease in pipeline transportation fees at our Brownsville terminals is attributable to suspending operations on the Diamondback pipeline in the first quarter of 2018 in connection with the expansion of our Brownville operations.
-We expect to recommission and resume operations on the Diamondback pipeline by the end of 2019.
+The Diamondback Pipeline consists of an 8" pipeline that previously transported propane approximately 16 miles from our Brownsville facilities to the U.S./Mexico border and a 6" pipeline, which runs parallel to the 8" pipeline, that has been idle and can be used to transport additional refined products.
+We expect to recommission and resume operations on both the 8" pipeline and the previously idle 6" pipeline by the end of 2019.

 Management fees.
 We manage and operate certain tank capacity at our Port Everglades South terminal for a major oil company and receive a reimbursement of its proportionate share of operating and maintenance costs.
 We manage and operate the Frontera joint venture and receive a management fee based on our costs incurred.
-We also currently manage and operate for an affiliate of PEMEX, Mexico's state-owned petroleum company, a bi-directional products pipeline connected to our Brownsville terminal facility and receive a management fee.
-We expect this operating arrangement to expire in the third quarter of 2018, after which it is anticipated that a third party will take operatorship of the pipeline.
 We manage and operate rail sites at certain Southeast terminals on behalf of a major oil company and receive reimbursement for operating and maintenance costs.
+We also managed and operated for an affiliate of PEMEX, Mexico's state-owned petroleum company, a bi-directional products pipeline connected to our Brownsville terminal facility and received a management fee through August 23, 2018.
 The management fees by business segments were as follows (in thousands):